9 Steps to Build an Online Store and Become Your Own Boss in 2022

 While traditional careers have their benefits, there’s something very appealing about being your own boss.
-You can work whenever, however, and wherever you want to while still pursuing your passion.
+However, you can work whenever and wherever you want while still pursuing your passion.
 The tricky part is knowing how to get started.

-With accessible and easy-to-use tools such as WordPress and WooCommerce, setting up shop online is relatively simple.
-By launching an e-commerce store, you can take your product ideas to the web and access the vast pool of customers available there.
+Setting up an online shop is relatively simple with accessible and easy-to-use tools such as WordPress and WooCommerce.
+Launching an e-commerce store lets you take your product ideas to the web and access the vast pool of potential customers available there.

-This article will walk you through the steps to build your online store with WordPress and WooCommerce and become your own boss in no time.
+This article will walk you through the steps to build your online store with WordPress and WooCommerce and start a home-based business in no time.
 Let’s go!